adnuguk/adnuguk.github.io/input/blog/adnuguk-september-2011-meeting-completed.md

 In addition, if you have any comments that you would like to make about the presentation, Phil has set up a feedback section on SpeakerRate, which you can find [here](https://speakerrate.com/talks/8484-why-the-realtime-web-matters).
 As always, feedback for these events is always welcome, and I would strongly encourage everyone to provide feedback.

-If you have any other comments/suggestions about the User Group, then feel free to get in touch with me via my [blog](https://www.gep13.co.uk/blog/), or using the [contact page](https://www.aberdeendevelopers.co.uk/contact.aspx).
+If you have any other comments/suggestions about the User Group, then feel free to get in touch with me via my [blog](https://www.gep13.co.uk/blog/).